beancount/docs/docs/beancount_v3.md

 **Remove dependency on furius.ca.** The current Google Docs based documentation links to other documents via a global redirect (the definition is found [<u>here</u>](https://github.com/beancount/beancount/blob/master/.htaccess)).
 While it does not happen often that my web server goes down (perhaps a few times per year), when it does it takes a few days to rectify the situation.
 That server is hosted graciously in the company of some friends of mine.

 Kirill has proved that it would be possible to replace all the links to redirects on github, that would look like this: *beancount.github.io/&lt;document&gt;* instead of *furius.ca/beancount/doc/&lt;document&gt;*.
 In order to do this, I'll need to run a script using the [<u>Docs API</u>](https://developers.google.com/docs/api) on all the Google Docs to change them automatically.

+**General documentation "clean-up".** Removing references to old plugins, recommendations and so on

 ## Conclusion<a id="conclusion"></a>